 - cooling and dehumidification system.

 We show the inner climate during an average day in May.
-Temperatures are in degree Celsius.
+The temperatures are in Celsius degrees .

-3. Assimilation light design in a cannabis greenhouse
+3. Supplemental light design in a cannabis greenhouse

-You can design the assimilation lighting system of your greenhouse.
+You can design the supplemental lighting system of your greenhouse.

-- Solar radiation transmitted by the transparent cover and reaching canopy,
+- Solar radiation transmitted through the transparent cover and reaching canopy,

 - Day Light Integral (DLI),